 The need to be in control is not entirely a bad thing.
-You should have some control over your life, or else you will be taken advantage of.
+It would help if you had some control over your life, or else you will be taken advantage of.
 But some people, including me, have problems when they have to delegate tasks or when things don’t go exactly as per their plan.

 Recently, I went through a big change in my life after which I realized how little control I have over life in the grand scheme of things.
 Things happen all the time, good and bad, unexpectedly.
 And some of the things we label as bad can turn out to be blessings in disguise later.

 So, why be uptight right?

 When I think everything that happens to me is either a blessing or a lesson, I can see why I should release some of the control.
 I am learning to surrender and swim with the flow of life, instead of preventing unpleasant things from happening to me.

 I cannot do it anyway.
 So why try?

-So when some of the days don’t go as per my routine and when I don’t get to tick off all the items in my list, I try to let go.
+So when some of the days don’t go as per my routine and when I don’t get to tick off all the items on my list, I try to let go.

 If I know I have done my best, that’s enough.

 10. FEAR OF FAILURE

-Fear of failure is another toxic thing you should remove from your life because fear of failure keep you from trying new things and going after your ideas/dreams.
+Fear of failure is another toxic thing you should remove from your life because fear of failure keeps you from trying new things and going after your ideas/dreams.

-Sometimes more than the fear of failure, it’s the fear of other people seeing us fail is what keeps most of us from trying.
+Sometimes more than the fear of failure, it’s the fear of other people seeing us fail that keeps most of us from trying.
 We don’t want to be embarrassed and we don’t want to be shamed and that keeps us from trying.
 But how worthy is it?